denniskigen/ampath-forms/pages/docs/core-concepts/questions.md

 A question is a field in a Form.
 It consists of a label, an associated input, and a set of answers.

-Questions can also be backed by a concept

 Below is an example of a question that seeks to establish the patient's `Current HIV status`:

 ```json